SS Calabria (1922)

-Building and career
+Building

 The Allied Powers seized numerous NDL ships either during the First World War as prize ships or afterwards for war reparations.
 In the 1920s NDL replaced them with a new fleet from Bremer Vulkan, AG Vulcan Stettin and AG Weser.
 The first of the new ships were delivered in 1922; Werra among them.

+Famous passenger

+In 1931, on a voyage from Veracruz, Mexico, to Bremerhaven, Germany, the ship carried one of her most famous passenger, the short story writer Katherine Anne Porter, and her husband Eugene Pressly.
+During the voyage she kept a diary, where a few years later she used the diary as a source inspiration for her only novel Ship of Fools (Porter novel) in 1962.
+Where it would become a 1965 Oscar winning film of the same name Ship of Fools (film) starring Vivien Leigh And Lee Marvin.

+Career

-Werra was one of a series of six sister ships that AG Weser built for NDL.
+Werra was one of a series of six sister ship s that AG Weser built for NDL.
 Werra and Weser were completed in 1922; Coblenz, Saarbrücken and Trier in 1923 and Fulda in 1924.

 Werra had two three-cylinder triple-expansion steam engines and twin screws.
 Between them her two engines were rated at 604 NHP.
 Werra was equipped with wireless direction finding and submarine signalling.

 In 1935 NDL sold Werra, Coblenz and Saarbrücken to Flotte Riunite Cosulich-Lloyd-Sabaudo which renamed them Calabria, Sicilia and Toscana and registered them in Genoa.
 In 1937 the three ships were sold to Lloyd Triestino, which registered Calabria in Trieste.

 On 10 June 1940 Italy declared war on France and the United Kingdom.
 At the time Calabria was in drydock in Calcutta in British India, so on 11 June the British authorities seized her.
 She was transferred to the MoWT, which appointed the British-India Steam Navigation Company to manage her.
 The MoWT planned to rename her Empire Inventor, but this intention was overtaken by events.